UniversalDependencies/UD_Chinese-Beginner/README.md

 - B2 : 1441 sentences (24419 tokens, ~ 16.95 tokens per sentences)
 - C1 : 300 sentences (5482 tokens, ~ 18.27 tokens per sentences)

+## Data Split
+The treebank is still being annotated and around 40% of the sentences are yet to be annotated or validated.
+Therefore, the current version is not representative of the final distribution which prevent us for doing a representative data split that would be stable across release ([see UD data split guidelines](https://universaldependencies.org/release_checklist.html#data-split)).
+Until the treebank is fully annotated, we will not split the data and release all sentences in a single test folder.
+Please perform 10 fold cross validation if you are using this treebank for any machine learning task.

 ## Structure of a sentence